quai20/TOOTSEA/docs/paper.md

 # Acknowledgements

-The authors acknowledge Pascale Lherminier, Virginie Thierry, Pierre Branellec and Herlé Mercier, for their inputs, comments and ideas in the development of this tool.
+The author acknowledges Pascale Lherminier, Virginie Thierry, Pierre Branellec and Herlé Mercier, for their inputs, comments and ideas in the development of this tool.

 # References